lixun910/fastkmedoids/README.md

 ## Details

 The C++ Faster K-Medoids clustering algorithms (FastPAM, FastCLARA and FastCLARANS) are ported from ELKI project (see http://elki-project.github.io/).
-To generate identical results, the random number generator, specifically xorshift+ generators, is also ported.
-The results between this fastkmedoids R package will be the same with ELKI if using same seed for random number generator.
+To generate identical results, the random number generator, specifically the xorshift+ generator, is also ported.
+The results between this fastkmedoids R package should be the same with ELKI if using same initial seed for random number generator.

-Besides FastPAM, FastCLARA and FastCLARANS, this R wrapper also provide However, in the C++ code, the classic algorithms, including PAM, CLARA and CLARANS, are also implemented.
+Besides FastPAM, FastCLARA and FastCLARANS, the classic algorithms, including PAM, CLARA and CLARANS, are also implemented.
 If interested in writing wrappers for these algorithms, please use the github repository: https://github.com/lixun910/fastkmedoids

 All three algorithms take the distance matrix (lower triangular part, column wise storage) as input, which can be computed using dist() function in R (see the examples below).
 If using a pre-computed distance matrix, please transform it (lower triangular part, column wise storage) to a 1-dimensional array.